Jump to product information

 📝 Product description

-In some regions, the shamija is also called " shami e gëzimit "—the scarf of joy.
-That's exactly how we understand this accessory: as a companion for bright moments .
-When you use it, you'll feel how intuitive it is.
-It doesn't force you to do anything; it invites you.
-With every turn, it responds gently; with every step, it adds a soft accent; with every lift, it opens up space—for pride, connection, and what we call " spirti ": the spirit that keeps our culture alive.
+In some regions, the Shamija is also called the „shami e gëzimit“ – the cloth of joy.
+That’s exactly how we see this accessory: as a companion for bright moments.
+When you use it, you’ll feel how intuitive it is.
+It doesn’t force you to anything; it invites you.
+With every turn, it responds lightly; with every step, it adds a soft accent; with every lift, it opens up space – for pride, connection, and what we call „shpirti“: the spirit that keeps our culture alive.

-📌 Dimensions & Details
+📌 Dimensions & details

 • Color: Red with fine gold lines (diamond pattern, subtly shimmering)

-• Size: 70×70 cm (square, ideal for hand and shoulder use)
+• Size: 70×70 cm (square, ideal for hand and shoulder guidance)

 • Transparency: Slightly transparent for an airy, elegant effect